 - Too Much Delegating.
 Paralegals and legal asstisants are critical to the success of any law practice and attorneys are well served when they delegate certain tasks and responsibilities to their support staff.
 But, in my experience, there are lawyers out there who delegate too much and end not only overloading their support staff, but also have them handling tasks and issues that should really be handled by the attorney.
 As an example, I personally handle all settlement negotiations in my office and never delegate that function to a paralegal.
 However, there are some offices that have paralegals handling settlement.
 That “over delegation” can have an adverse affect on your case and you should be mindful of it.

 - Pushy.
 I tell clients all the time that, when it comes to critical decisions related to their case, I will provide information, give opinions and occasionally make recommendations, but I do not make decisions.
 It will ultimately always be for the client to decide on the outcome of their own case and they need to arrive at that conclusion without undue pressure or influence.
 Sure, a good lawyer should be able to steer a client in the right direction by providing honest and candid advice.
 But a pushy lawyer who forces a resolution on the client can be counterproductive because those clients end up being unhappy with the outcome.
 And unhappy clients are never a good thing.

 These are just some of the criteria you should be looking at – both good and bad – to decide who to hire as your personal injury attorney.
 In addition to all of these factors, you should also take advantage of all the research tools we have at our disposal, especially online.

-So if you were injured in a car accident or other personal injury case and looking for a top rated personal injury lawyer in Baltimore City, Baltimore County or anywhere else in the State of Maryland, look no further than Dubo Law.
-Make sure you maximize your chances of being compensated for your injuries, pain and suffering and other damages – call (443) 275-NEIL (6345).
+So if you were injured in a car accident or other personal injury case and looking for a top-rated personal injury lawyer in Baltimore City, Baltimore County, or anywhere else in the State of Maryland, look no further than Dubo Law.
+Make sure you maximize your chances of being compensated for your injuries, pain, and suffering, and other damages – call (443) 275-6345.